Robust Kernel-based Feature Representation for 3D Point Cloud Analysis via Circular Convolutional Network: Related Works

 \subsubsection{Point based Methods}

 PointNet \cite{PointNet} and PointNet++ \cite{PointNet++} are pioneering works for point cloud analysis, which are based on deep neural networks.
 These methods encode unstructured point clouds using a shared multilayer perceptron and build a permutation-invariant descriptor using a global max-pooling layer.
 Based on PointNet, various methods have been developed to improve performance.
 PPFNet \cite{PPFNet} extended PointNet \cite{PointNet} to learn local geometric features.
 PPFNet built local features by employing PointNet and subsequently fused global information based on the local features by employing max-pooling.
 PPF-FoldNet \cite{PPF-FoldNet} used rotation-invariant features such as angles and distances between the interest point and its neighbor and trained the descriptor by using folding-based auto-encoding in an unsupervised fashion.
-DGCNN \cite{DGCNN} selected k-nearest neighbors for each point and encoded the relative locations of the neighbors to encapsulate the geometric information.
-KPConv \cite{KPConv} proposed a kernel-based point convolution method that placed kernel points around each point to effectively handle irregularly distributed point clouds, and further, aggregated the geometric information from the kernel points.
+DGCNN \cite{DGCNN} selected k-nearest neighbors for each point and encoded the relative locations of the neighbors to encapsulate the geometric information. { ShellNet \cite{ShellNet} partitioned the neighbors of each point into shells based on the distances from the point to resolve the point order ambiguity.} KPConv \cite{KPConv} proposed a kernel-based point convolution method that placed kernel points around each point to effectively handle irregularly distributed point clouds, and further, aggregated the geometric information from the kernel points.
 We extended the KPConv method by employing normal kernel alignment and angle-based convolution.
 As described in KPConv, a normal vector is available for artificial data \cite{KPConv}.
 In the real-world dataset, a local reference frame is inaccurate because of the sign problem (i.e., the uncertain direction of the normal vector; Fig. \ref{fig:sign}).
-To overcome the inaccuracy of the local reference frame, we aligned the kernels and extracted features based on the unsigned normal axis, and subsequently applied convolution operations that are invariant to the sign problem.
+To overcome the inaccuracy of the local reference frame, we aligned the kernels and extracted features based on the unsigned normal axis, and subsequently applied convolution operations that are invariant to the sign problem. { Various rotation-invariant methods have been studied based on the rotation-invariant features, such as relative distance, angle \cite{RI-ShellConv}\cite{Clusternet}, and quaternion \cite{REQNN}.
+RIF \cite{TVCG2021} represented neighbors of the interest point by using rotation-invariant features and constructed a point relation matrix to supplement insufficient global information.
+The method showed better performances when compared to the other methods under rotations, but showed inferior performances under non-rotation environments when compared to non-rotation-invariant methods.
+It is challenging to develop a rotation-robust descriptor with a good benchmark accuracy because of two reasons: 1) It is hard to represent the accurate relationship between points with rotation-invariant features.
+2) Convolution with more than one point in rotation-invariant-order is a challenging problem.
+In that aspect, our proposed method represented neighbors with not only the rotation-invariant features, but the kernels to supplement the relationship representation.
+Further, we used the circular convolution method, which processed the adjacent kernels simultaneously to capture the relationships between the points. }